The Danish medical cannabis pilot programme creates new business opportunities

 The Danish four-year medical cannabis pilot programme along with additional regulations have opened the markets for cultivation, manufacturing and distribution of medical cannabis in Denmark and created new business opportunities for companies.

-The pilot programme has made new medical cannabis products available to patients for testing purposes and is targeting patients who have not found relief from pain symptoms or nausea through authorized medicine.
+The pilot programme has made new medical cannabis products available to patients for testing purposes.
+The medical cannabis products are targeting patients who have not found relief from pain symptoms or nausea through authorized medicine.

 A government spokesperson has estimated that from the implementation of the programme, the number of patients using cannabis will increase from 500 in 2018 to 1500 in 2021.
 This creates an opportunity for companies to enter the medical cannabis market as only a few companies are acting under the pilot programme today.